Hikari Ōta

 Hikari Ōta (太田 光, Ōta Hikari) is a Japanese television comedian.

-He is most famous as one half of the owarai duo Bakushō Mondai along with Yūji Tanaka, where he acts as the boke.
+He is best known as one half of the owarai duo Bakushō Mondai alongside Yūji Tanaka, where he performs the role of boke.
 He was born in Kamifukuoka, Saitama.

 Unique character

-Ōta is known for his strained, long-winded speeches, though it is perhaps his profound and sometimes dangerous comments that make him a staple of modern Japanese entertainment, and reflect his rather remarkable personality.
-As a boke, one is generally expected to fulfill a more ignorant comedy role, but Ōta's boke has him frequently overstepping classical boundaries into new and often controversial territories, often prompting Tanaka (as the tsukkomi) to bring him back down to reality. Ōta is a bibliophile—reportedly reading over 100 books a year—and some of his favorite authors include Kurt Vonnegut, John Irving, J. D. Salinger, and Osamu Dazai (of whom Ōta's father was a student), many of them holding some similitude to his often absurdist view of the world.
+Ōta is known for his long and sometimes rambling speeches, as well as for making provocative or controversial remarks in his performances.
+As a boke, performers are generally expected to take on a more naive comedic role, but Ōta’s style often extends beyond conventional boundaries and frequently introduces unconventional or controversial elements, prompting Tanaka (as the tsukkomi) to respond and guide the exchange back toward the routine. Ōta is also a bibliophile—reportedly reading more than 100 books a year—and some of his favourite authors include Kurt Vonnegut, John Irving, J. D. Salinger, and Osamu Dazai (of whom Ōta's father was a student).
+Several of these writers have been associated with styles that resemble his often absurdist outlook.

-His opinions almost never synch with Tanaka's, that is to say, he often avoids agreeing with Tanaka by intentionally taking the opposing side simply out of spite, making their boke/tsukkomi relationship much more lively, and perhaps realistic.
+His views frequently differ from Tanaka's during performances, and he often takes an opposing position as part of their comedic interaction, contributing to the dynamic of their boke/tsukkomi partnership.

-He is an active essayist and has published a number of collections.
+He is also an active essayist and has published several collections.

 Literary career

-In 2010, Ōta published his first fictional literary work, a collection of short stories, "Maboroshi no Tori" (マボロシの鳥 / Legendary Bird) which he followed with a novel "Bunmei No Ko" (文明の子 / Child of Civilisation) in 2012.
+In 2010, Ōta published his first work of fiction, a collection of short stories titled Maboroshi no Tori (マボロシの鳥 / Legendary Bird).
+This was followed by the novel Bunmei no Ko (文明の子 / Child of Civilisation) in 2012.

 Now showing

-Ōta has recently found a niche for his relatively extremist and sometimes ridiculous world views as the main speaker in the Nippon TV show, Hikari Ōta's If I Were Prime Minister...
-Secretary Tanaka, where he acts as the Japanese Prime Minister and addresses various social problems with his own style of radical solutions.
-The guests of the show often include high-profile members of the Japanese Diet and famous Japanese of various backgrounds.
+Ōta has appeared as the main speaker on the Nippon TV programme Hikari Ōta's If I Were Prime Minister...
+Secretary Tanaka, where he takes on the role of the Japanese Prime Minister and discusses various social issues in a comedic format.
+Guests on the programme often include members of the Japanese Diet and other public figures from different fields.

 Ōta also voiced Sid the Sloth in the Japanese dubbed version of the animated franchise Ice Age.